wwalexander/river/README.md

 `library`: the music library to read from

-`pass`: the password used to log in to the server
+`password`: the password used to log in to the server

 `cert` [`cert.pem`]: the TLS certificate to use